nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/tracking-the-performance-of-the-nuxeo-platform.md

 *   The database : because queries will be more complex
 *   The display layer : because correctly configuring prefetch will be very important

-For configuring the prefetch settings, please see the&nbsp;[configuration extension point of the TypeService](http://explorer.nuxeo.org/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewExtensionPoint/org.nuxeo.ecm.core.schema.TypeService--configuration).
+For configuring the prefetch settings, please see the [configuration extension point of the TypeService](http://explorer.nuxeo.org/nuxeo/site/distribution/Nuxeo%20Platform-8.10/viewExtensionPoint/org.nuxeo.ecm.core.schema.TypeService--configuration).

 The default configuration is adequate for the default Nuxeo ContentViews, but you may need to adjust that for your use cases.